The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 Be warned, though, that if you’ve got a tinkerer’s itch to see each individual part laid out, you risk voiding your warranty.
 Disclaimer out of the way, it can be a very rewarding process – if you know what you’re doing.

-Descaling a Super Automatic Espresso Machine
+Descaling Your Super Automatic Espresso Machine

-In short, when you heat the water, the calcium and magnesium precipitate out to form deposits.
+The water that comes out of your faucet can damage your super automatic espresso machine over time, especially if it has a high mineral content.
+In short, when you heat hard water, the calcium and magnesium precipitate out to form deposits.
 These not only block pipes, but also limit a boiler’s effectiveness and can eventually lead to its failure.
 Not to mention, excess minerals also make your coffee taste funny.

 Descaling is what gets rid of those deposits.
 Ergo, it’s pretty important.
 Doing it too often won’t hurt, but if you neglect the job, you could end up with a broken machine.
 So, err on the side of shorter descaling intervals and save yourself the trouble.